-Lisa Huntington – President
+Lisa Huntington – Treasurer

 Lisa, born and raised in southeast Michigan, ventured out the Pacific Northwest in 2012.
 She is currently working for the City of Portland’s Bureau of Environmental Services.
 Her professional experience as a water resources engineer includes watershed management, river engineering and sustainable stormwater management design.
 While looking for work in Portland, Lisa joined Depave to make a positive difference in the health of the community’s watersheds and has since realized that the group’s mission goes well beyond environmental benefits.
 As a graduate of Michigan State University, she spends lots of time watching college basketball (Go Green!) and enjoys knitting, hiking and a good IPA.
 Contact Lisa

 Theresa Huang – Secretary

 Theresa grew up in the mountains of Taiwan and the Pacific Northwest, where she grew her love for nature.
 With a passion to help the environment and bring nature back into cities, she earned her undergraduate in Environmental Studies at the University of Oregon in 2013 and Master’s degree in Urban and Regional Planning at Portland State University in 2019.
 Theresa first connected with Depave through working with the Jade Greening Initiative at Friends of Trees, and is excited to help raise more awareness about the effects of impervious surfaces in cities and the benefits of green infrastructure and urban green spaces among the different communities who reside in the Portland area.
 Theresa enjoys caring and growing her plant collections during her spare time.
 Contact Theresa

 Emily Edwards – Communications & Development Committee Chair